syedabdullah1567/Who-Ate-My-CPU/README.md

-# proc-watch
+# who-ate-my-cpu
-A Linux CLI based Process Explorer aimed to ease human understanding of what resources each process in the computer in using.
+A Linux CLI based Process Explorer to see what resources each process is using.